Month 1, Day 21, Thursday 7:30 a.m.

 A copper and prognos pair led Canelo into the interrogation room, while a few University faculty members joined Thaddeus and the others.
 The viewing room had a large example of the newly developed half-silvered mirror, also known as a one-way window.
 It would allow them to watch the interrogation without being seen.
 As long as the interrogation room remained bright, while their viewing room remained dark, anyone in the interrogation room would think it was a simple mirror.
 Spell arrays embedded into the stone wall would send the sound from the interrogation room through to them while keeping their own conversation secure.

 The questioning started off normally, with the girl answering baseline questions about her identity and background for the prognos to better divine the truth of her words.
 But as soon as the first real question about the night before came up, Canelo said, “I cannot speak of it.”

 Everyone in the viewing room shared confused looks with each other, except the newly joined University faculty members.

 Thaddeus’s eyes narrowed.

-More questions were met by the same exact answer.
+Further questions were met with the same exact answer.
 The girl was frustrated, rocking back and forth and biting her lip, but that seemed to be the only response she could give.
 The interrogating copper sighed, rubbing his tired eyes.
 “Miss Canelo, I understand that the events of last night were traumatizing, but we must have your testimony.”